learn-co-curriculum/dsc-using-pretrained-networks/README.md

 ## Objectives

 You will be able to:

-* Describe the concept and benefits of using pretrained networks
+- Describe the benefits of using pretrained networks
-* Identify methods for adapting pretrained networks to new tasks
+- Explain how pre-trained neural networks are used for feature extraction
+- Explain what "freezing" and "unfreezing" a layer means in a neural network

 ## Why are pretrained convolutional bases useful?

-A commonly used approach when performing deep learning on fairly small image data sets is to use pretrained networks.
-A pretrained network is a network which was previously ran on a large, general data set, and saved.
+A commonly used approach when performing deep learning on fairly small image datasets is to use pretrained networks.
+A pretrained network is a network which was previously ran on a large, general dataset, and saved.
 The advantage is that the hierarchical features learned by this network can act as a generic model, and can be used for a wide variety of computer vision tasks, even if your new problem involves completely different classes of images.

 Recall from earlier that more general features such as edges are detected in earlier layers.
 Due to this, these convolution layers are highly generic and reusable.
-Layers that are further down the model extract more abstract concepts, so for new data sets with very different objects to classify, you might want to use only the first layers of the model, and not the entire convolutional base.
+Layers that are further down the model extract more abstract concepts, so for new datasets with very different objects to classify, you might want to use only the first layers of the model, and not the entire convolutional base.

 ## Exampled of pretrained networks

 Keras has several pretrained models available.
 Here is a list of pretrained image classification models.
-All these models are available in `keras.applications` and were pretrained on the ImageNet dataset, a data set with 1.4 Million labeled images and 1,000 different classes.
+All these models are available in `keras.applications` and were pretrained on the ImageNet dataset, a dataset with 1.4 million labeled images and 1,000 different classes.

 - DenseNet
 - InceptionResNetV2